grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 }
 ```

-so it has a coach name and a seat number, and we have a list of these in our ticket.
+so it has a coach name and a seat number, and we have a list of these in our reservation.

 Benjamin: Ok, so a single reservation can contain many tickets and each ticket is for a single place in a specific coach, right?

 Johnny: Yes.
-There are some constraints however, which I will tell you about later.

 Benjamin: Ok.
-So we need these datqa structures to deserialize some kind of JSON or XML input into them?
+So we need these data structures to deserialize some kind of JSON or XML input into them?

-Johnny: Well, lucky us, as this part is already done.
-Our work starts from the point where the desrialized data is passed to the application logic.
+Johnny: Don't you remember?
+This part is already done, lucky us.
+Our work starts from the point where the desrialized data is passed to the application logic as a DTO.
 The request entry point is in a class called `TicketOffice`:

 ```csharp
 [SomeKindOfController]